fivexl/terraform-aws-cloudtrail-to-slack/README.md

 }
 ```

+## Ignore rules.

-Ignore events from the account "111111111".
+### Ignore events from the account "111111111".

 Note!
 We do recomend fixing alerts instead of ignoring them.
 But if there is no way you can fix it then there is a way to suppress events by providing ignore rules

 ```hcl
 locals {